-First published in 2009, the new February 2020 edition of the Fan Coil Unit Group good practice guide to acoustics for fan coils is now available.
+First published in 2009, the revised July 2021 edition of the Fan Coil Unit Group good practice guide to acoustics for fan coils is now available.
 New content includes vertical fan coils, variable air volume operation and “In duct” v “Radiated” Sound Power Levels.
-In addition, it contains worked examples of installations it gives advice on system components, the effect they can have, and the associated pitfalls that can occur, especially in relation to small scale projects.
+In addition, it contains worked examples of installations and gives advice on system components, the effect they can have, and the associated pitfalls that can occur, especially in relation to small scale projects.

 Achievement of Aim

 - Installation of Fan Coils Units

 - Maintenance of Fan Coils Units